khalid-hussain/shaheen/chap6.md

 "They are about 8 to 10 miles away from here.
 They said that they would be having dinner with you."

-Badr Bin Mughira turned his attention to Bashir Bin Hassan and said, "Make preparations for their boarding and lodging.
+Badr bin Mughira turned his attention to Bashir Bin Hassan and said, "Make preparations for their boarding and lodging.
 I will go to receive them."

-After a while when Badr Bin Mughira was galloping his horse out of the fort Abu Dawood quickly paced toward his room.
+After a while when Badr bin Mughira was galloping his horse out of the fort Abu Dawood quickly paced toward his room.
 He strolled about his room in deep thought.
 Then, opening the middle door and peeping into Maria's room he said, "Maria, please come here."
 When Maria go up from her chair and entered the